ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

     - Security assessment service
 - Amazon GuardDuty
   - Threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads
-  - Indepentent of the resources
+  - Independent of the resources

 ### Monitoring and Analytics
 - Monitoring: Observing systems, collecting metrics and then using data to make decisions